KadAMRN/carla-imitation-learning/README.md

 ## How to :
 ### Behavioural cloning :

-We can divide this part of the project in three parts, just as in machine learning, so the first part would be the \bold{data gathering}
+We can divide this part of the project in three parts, just as in machine learning, so the first part would be the \b{data gathering}